talhamehboob10/CloudLabonESI/README.md

 * Communication between ESI and CloudLab using Rest API

 The Installation and Implementational details can be seen in above sections.

+## 8. Challenges & Limitations

+During the project, we faced a lot of obstacles, which made this project more interesting and challening.
+We would like to mention some of them here:

+* Since, we were working with production level code of CloudLab/Emulab and ESI, so it wasn't easy to fully understand everything.
+* We couldn't install these software platforms on the real/physical hardware (nodes, switches etc.), because the installation process was very demanding.
+* The CloudLab codebase is very Big, thus it was hard to find the values for configure variables in this big Codebase.
+* Running the CloudLab Power.in file (Power controller file) was a strenous task as we had to setup the database, and populate the tables with data on our own.

+Finally talking about some of the limitations of this project:

+* Use the actual ESI implementation to invoke the power cycling.
+* We invoke power file directly, understand how/where it gets invoked from.
+* Understand how CloudLab nodes get stored in database and write a script for ESI nodes to get added.
+* Understand how ESI’s authentication would be accommodated (in power_ESI).
+* Implementation of Network Management through SNMP